wallacepck/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**

-AcademySource works best with standard English letters.
-Using characters from other languages (like Arabic, Chinese, or Hebrew) or emojis might cause display and input issues.
-To keep things running smoothly, please stick to English letters for now.
+AcademySource works best with standard English characters.
+Using characters from other languages (e.g., Arabic, Chinese, or Hebrew) or emojis may cause display and input issues.
+To keep things running smoothly, please stick to English characters.

 </div>